Convex-Dev/convex.cljc/README.md

 Our [Discord channel](https://discord.gg/5j2mPsk) is the best for discussing the overall project, beyond the Clojure tooling.

-More more information about the Convex network on the [official website](https://convex.world).
+More information about the Convex network on the [official website](https://convex.world).

 ---